Downloadable content

 Downloadable content (DLC) (Note: The initialism DLC may be treated as a mass noun ("three DLC") or a count noun ("three DLCs"), depending on the writer.
 Downloadable content (like content in this sense) is generally treated as a mass noun.) is additional content created for an already released video game, distributed through the Internet by the game's publisher.
 It can be added for no extra cost or as a form of video game monetization, enabling the publisher to gain additional revenue from a title after it has been purchased, often using a microtransaction system.

 DLC can range from cosmetic content, such as skins, to new in-game content, like characters, levels, modes, and larger expansions that may contain a mix of such content as a continuation of the base game.
 In some games, multiple DLCs (including future DLC not yet released) may be bundled as part of a "season pass"—typically at a discount rather than purchasing each DLC individually.

-While the Dreamcast was the first home console to support DLC (albeit in a limited form due to hardware and internet connection limitations), Sony's PlayStation 2 and Microsoft's Xbox helped to popularize the concept.
+While the Dreamcast was the first home console to support DLC (albeit in a limited form due to hardware and internet connection limitations), Microsoft's Xbox helped popularize the concept.
 Since the seventh generation of video game consoles, DLC has been a prevalent feature of major video game platforms with internet connectivity.